-In a survey of 86 non - clinical physicians in New York, US, regarding doctor's attire through a twopart questionnaire it was concluded that formal attire was preferred and white coat revealed honesty, confidence, and professionalism Patients' preference regarding doctors' attire was assessed in a doctor - patient relation study in various clinical specialties.
+In a survey of 86 non - clinical physicians in New York, US, regarding doctor's attire through a two-part questionnaire it was concluded that formal attire was preferred and white coat revealed honesty, confidence, and professionalism (8).
+Patients' preference regarding doctors' attire was assessed in a doctor - patient relation study in various clinical specialties.
 Of 2,272 outpatients enrolled, 62.7% stated hygiene as an important factor and inspiring confidence by 59.3% as an influential element.
 In this Japanese study, authors concluded patients preferred white coat to be draped by their doctor and that it favored patients' confidence over their physician in all types of practice (20).
 These findings are parallel to findings of many other studies conducted in different countries over different sub groups of populations.

 In our study, majority cited infection as reason for not recommending further use of apron.
-Another reason cited was loss in relevance with respect to place.
-Apron was considered time and uncomfortable with atmospheric regards to conditions.
+Another reason cited was loss in relevance with respect to time and place.
+Apron was considered uncomfortable with regards to atmospheric conditions.
 Participants recommended continued usage of white coat as it distinguishes doctors from other people.
 Apron has been regarded as symbol of medical profession by most doctors in our study.